SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/README.md

 Template that creates a new Automation script Visual Studio solution.

-### User-defined APIs automation script solution
+### User-defined APIs solution

-Template that creates a new User-Defined API Automation script Visual Studio solution.
+Template that creates a new User-Defined API Visual Studio solution.

 ### NuGet solution